Mu0n/XWVassal/README.md

-# HWpopup
+# XWVassal
-(X-Wing Vassal module with its proof-of-concept git name: Hello World Popup)
+(X-Wing Vassal module and Web page for the X-Wing Vassal league in /docs/)

 ## Distance and geometry specs: